groonga/fluent-plugin-groonga/doc/text/configuration.md

     in performance, the recommended value is greater than 1 to process requests in parallel.

-    * recommended value: greater than 1.
+    * recommended value: greater than `1`.

     * default: `1`

 Note that there is one exception about the number of recommended workers.
-Users should use `1` worker if command contains DDL ( `table_create` and `column_create` and so on) because execution order of these command may be swapped.
+Users should use `1` worker when commands contain DDL such as `table_create` and `column_create`.
+Because execution order of these commands may be swapped.
 In such a case, replication will fail.

 Here are available parameters in `source` directive: